Police Academy 5: Assignment Miami Beach

 Police Academy 5: Assignment: Miami Beach is a 1988 American comedy film directed by Alan Myerson.
-It is fifth installment in the Police Academy franchise, released on March 18, 1988.
+It is the fifth installment in the Police Academy franchise, released on March 18, 1988.
 The film was given a PG rating for language and ribald humor.

 Steve Guttenberg was unable to star in this film due to scheduling conflicts with filming Three Men and a Baby.
 The filmmakers decided instead to cast Matt McCoy as a new character.
+It was followed by Police Academy 6: City Under Siege (1989).

 Plot

 Captain Harris finally finds a way to become Commandant of the Police Academy; the incumbent Commandant Lassard is past due for mandatory retirement.
 Meanwhile, Lassard is chosen as "Police Officer of the Decade," he brings his favorite graduates—Sgts.
 Hightower, Jones, Tackleberry and Hooks, Lt.
 Callahan, and new graduate Officer Thomas "House" Conklin—to the National Police Chiefs Convention in Miami Beach to celebrate with him.
 His retirement is postponed until after his return.
 While there, they meet his nephew, Sgt.
 Nick Lassard of the Miami Police Department.
 Lassard unwittingly takes a bag belonging to jewel thieves containing stolen diamonds.

 As the jewel thieves try to get the bag back, Captain Harris tries to prove to Commissioner Hurst he should replace Commandant Lassard, the usual hi-jinks ensue, including Lassard trying to guess the annual procedural demonstration.
 When the jewel thieves kidnap Commandant Lassard, he goes willingly, thinking it part of the convention.
 A negotiation is botched by Captain Harris, getting himself captured as well.
-A chase across the Everglades ensues to rescue the oblivious Commandant.
+Armed with airboats, jet skies and martial arts training, a chase across the Everglades ensues to rescue the oblivious Commandant and takedown the dirtbags.

 In a standoff with the smugglers, Nick explains to his uncle it is not a demonstration and that his kidnappers are in fact real criminals.
-Upon hearing this, Lassard promptly disarms and subdues his assailants to the amazement of all the officers.
+Upon hearing this, Lassard promptly disarms and subdues his assailant to the amazement of all the officers.
 At a ceremony at the end of the film, Commissioner Hurst announces that Commandant Lassard will be allowed to continue his duties as Commandant until he sees fit to retire, and Hightower is promoted to Lieutenant for saving Harris's life during the rescue.

 Lassard is seen proudly graduating the new class.
 As revenge for Harris' earlier sabotage against his uncle, Nick intentionally moves the chair away from Harris.
 Proctor tries to help him, but kicks the chair too hard and sending both it and Harris on a collision into the drum set.
 As the police marching band walks off in parade, Harris is seen screaming for Proctor's help.